Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 The results in Ref.~\cite{Hartnoll:2008vx} triggered a flurry of activity in this field that goes well beyond the scope of this work (for a somehow outdated review see~\cite{Horowitz:2010gk}).
-Relevant to our discussion is the analysis of Ref.~\cite{Murata:2010dx}, in which nonequilibrium processes in the holographic superfluid phase and the energy extraction from the normal phase described by the RN-AdS BH have been investigated through time evolutions.
+Relevant to our discussion is the analysis of Ref.~\cite{Murata:2010dx}, in which nonequilibrium processes in the holographic superfluid phase and the energy extraction from the normal phase described by the (planar, in contrast to Ref.~\cite{Bosch:2016vcp} which studied spherical topology BHs) RN-AdS BH have been investigated through time evolutions.
 An example of such evolution is described in Fig.~\ref{fig:HSC_evolution}.

 It is also interesting to mention the case of a charged massive fermion coupled to Einstein-Maxwell theory in AdS.
 As previously discussed, Pauli exclusion principle implies that fermions cannot condensate and, in turn, superradiance does not occur.
 From the holographic perspective, the quantum state will not have a coherent phase and the $U(1)$ symmetry is unbroken (cf. Ref.~\cite{Hartnoll:2011fn} for a review).
 While classical fermionic instabilities are prevented, Schwinger pair production of fermions can occur for sufficiently light fermions, in analogy to the bosonic case.
 The result of this process is the population of a Fermi sea delimited by a Fermi surface outside the BH, giving rise to so-called ``electron stars''~\cite{Hartnoll:2010gu} which are the (planar, AdS) cousins of astrophysical NSs.